 Many utilities rely on non-utility employees to work on the system, either on a regular, sporadic, or emergency-only basis.
 These individuals can range from long-term contracted workers to visiting lineworkers helping restore service in a mutual aid situation.
-Regardless of the nature of the project or the duration of the partnership, utilities should have a meeting, practice, or established procedure to conduct a safety orientation with all non-utility employees working on the system to ensure clear understanding of your utility's safety standards.
+Regardless of the nature of the project or the duration of the partnership, utilities should have an established procedure to conduct a safety orientation with all non-utility employees working on the system to ensure clear understanding of your utility's safety standards.
 Safety orientations should provide utility-specific safety rules, processes, and procedures that will help non-utility staff be prepared before work begins.
-Please describe or attach a copy of the utility's practice or procedure for conducting safety orientations with non-utility employees.
-If you do not have a formal policy, please describe the procedure you would use to orient a contractor or mutual aid utility.
+Please attach a copy of the utility's procedure for conducting safety orientations with non-utility employees.
 A copy of the utility's job site briefing does not meet the criteria of a formal safety orientation.